codemismatch/rubylearning/content/pages/tutorials/quick-intro-to-ruby.md

 ---
 layout: tutorial
-title: "Super Fast Ruby Intro (20 minutes)"
+title: "Super Fast Ruby Intro (40 minutes)"
 permalink: /tutorials/quick-intro/
 difficulty: beginner
-summary: A single, runnable walkthrough that takes you from launching Ruby to writing your first class, iterating with blocks, and wiring up a tiny greeter script.
+summary: A single, runnable 40-minute tour from "Ruby as a calculator" to blocks, classes, a tiny DSL, an interactive script, and a handful of Ruby party tricks.
 previous_tutorial:
   title: "Ruby Tutorials"
   url: /tutorials